Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 “Moyamoya” is a Japanese word that means “puff of smoke.”
-Japanese doctors discovered that when they did blood vessel scans called angiograms in operating rooms on these patients, the smaller backup vessels looked like a curled up “puff of smoke” when they injected iodine contrast into their blood vessels.
-That's why they used the term “moyamoya disease” to describe it.
+Japanese doctors discovered that the smaller backup vessels looked like curled-up puffs of smoke when they did blood vessel scans called angiograms.
+That’s why they used the term “moyamoya disease” to describe the condition.

 Who gets moyamoya disease?

 Moyamoya disease is rare.
-Although the genetic forms occur mostly in patients of Asian ancestry, healthcare providers see it more and more in patients from other ethnic backgrounds.
+Although the genetic forms occur mostly in people of Japanese ancestry, healthcare providers see it more and more in people from other ethnic backgrounds.

-For reasons that scientists don’t understand, moyamoya disease is two times more common in people assigned female at birth than in people assigned male at birth.
+For reasons that scientists don’t understand, moyamoya disease is two times more common in women and people assigned female at birth (AFAB) than in men and people assigned male at birth (AMAB).

 Advertisement